-With the composite matter effect of our theoretical framework, we have shown that the values of $\Delta m^2$ measured in reactor KamLAND, $\Delta m^2_{\rm KL}=7.49^{+0.19}_{-0.18}\times10^{-5}\,{\rm eV}^2$\,\cite{Gando:2013nba}, can be compatible with those measured in solar neutrino experiments (SNO, SK, and Borexino) at energies ($>3$ MeV) for $\Delta m^2_1\lesssim10^{-13}\,{\rm eV}^2$ and $\Delta m^2_2\simeq10^{-11}\,{\rm eV}^2$, as summarized in Fig.\,\ref{Fig4}.
+With the composite matter effect of our theoretical framework, we have shown that the values of $\Delta m^2$ measured in reactor KamLAND, $\Delta m^2_{\rm KL}=7.49^{+0.19}_{-0.18}\times10^{-5}\,{\rm eV}^2$\,\cite{Gando:2013nba}, can be compatible with those measured in solar neutrino experiments (SNO, SK, and Borexino) at energies ($>3$ MeV) for $\Delta m^2_1\lesssim10^{-13}\,{\rm eV}^2$ and $\Delta m^2_2\simeq{\cal O}(10^{-11})\,{\rm eV}^2$, as summarized in Fig.\,\ref{Fig4} and Fig.\,\ref{Fig5}.
 This indicates that our new oscillation scenario can be a good candidate for explanation of a MSW-LMA solution to the solar neutrino tension.
-Future precise measurements of $^8$B and $pep$ solar neutrinos may confirm and improve the value of $\Delta{m}^2_2$ as a solution to the solar neutrino tension, including future measurements of $hep$ solar neutrino which has not been detected yet.
+However, as shown in Table\,\ref{chi_s} and Fig\,\ref{Fig5}, it is clear that the new scenario is not much more preferred than the standard case.
+In other words, the current data (solar data alone) is not precise enough to test the proposed scenario.
+Future precise measurements of $^8$B and $pep$ solar neutrinos may confirm and/or improve the value of $\Delta{m}^2_2$ as a solution to the solar neutrino tension, including future measurements of $hep$ solar neutrino which has not been detected yet.